 Needle valve has forged and machined body.
-This body can be of forged carbon steel or stainless steel depending on the services requirements.
-A seat can be a soft, metal or composite, same as globe valve.
+This body can be of forged carbon steel or stainless steel depending on the requirements of the services.
+A seat can be a soft, metal, or composite, same as a globe valve.
 Normally needle valves are used in smaller sizes and are provided with either screwed or socket weld end.

-All the aspect of needle valve are same as a global valve except its size and pointed needle like disk.
-You can refer globe valve for more detail.
+All the aspects of needle valve are the same as a global valve except its size and pointed needle-like disk.
+You can refer to a globe valve for more detail.